Thames Reach’s vision for 2021

 2020 was a year of great challenges for Thames Reach and the wider world, but it was a time where it was most clear that our vision of ending street homelessness is an urgent social and health priority.
 Thames Reach’s community of staff, volunteers and supporters came together throughout the year to ensure that vulnerable people were not left behind, from the Everyone In initiative in the Spring, through to maintaining and adapting all our services to respond to the impact of the pandemic.

-Our core mission remains as it always has: to help vulnerable and homeless men and women find decent homes, build supportive relationships and lead fulfilling lives.
+Our core mission remains as it always has: to help people who are homeless or vulnerable find decent homes, build supportive relationships and lead fulfilling lives.
 While we need to respond to a world that is changing fast, our priorities for how we work to end street homelessness are now even more urgent.

 A tailored approach to housing and accommodation.
 While there is a shortage of housing in London that is available to the people we work with, we recognise that it is not enough just to build more.
 Housing is not a one-size-fits-all solution, and there is a need for a range of accommodation models that can meet specific needs for independence, security and affordability and which complements the support that people will need at different points in their lives.
 We know that this is not something that we can do on our own, and that we will need to continue working in partnership with other groups to achieve this.